polterguy/babelfish/README.md

 Allows you to easily translate your enterprise applications, by providing you with a Hyperlambda backend, containing two HTTP REST GET endpoints.

-* magic/modules/babelfish/get-translations - Returns all translated entities from your babelfish database
+* GET `magic/modules/babelfish/get-translations` - Returns all translated entities from your babelfish database
-* magic/modules/babelfish/get-languages - Returns all supported languages by locale ISO code
+* GET `magic/modules/babelfish/get-languages` - Returns all supported languages

 In addition, the backend also contains all basic CRUD operation endpoints, to easily allow you to administrate your translation entities.